2007 World Twenty20: Final

 India won the toss and chose to bat on what was considered to be a traditionally batsman-friendly pitch at the Bullring.
 Umar Gul took the wickets of both Yuvraj Singh and Mahendra Singh Dhoni, leaving India with 157/5 in 20 overs; only Gautam Gambhir (75 from 54 balls) produced a notable innings.
 A 21-run over from Sreesanth swung the game towards Pakistan.
 However, Irfan Pathan (3/16), RP Singh (3/26) and Joginder Sharma (2/20) slowed the scoring dramatically.
 With Pakistan needing 54 from 24 balls, Misbah-ul-Haq hit 3 sixes off Harbhajan Singh in one over.
 Sreesanth was also dispatched for 2 sixes but took the wicket of Sohail Tanvir, as Pakistan went into the last over needing 13 runs to win, with only 1 wicket remaining.
 Joginder Sharma bowled a wide first ball, followed by a dot ball.
 Misbah followed by taking six off a full-toss; Pakistan needed just 6 runs to win from the last four balls.
 Misbah attempted to hit the next ball with a paddle-scoop over fine leg, but he only managed to sky the ball, and it was caught at short fine-leg by Sreesanth, leaving Pakistan all out for 152 runs.
-Irfan Pathan was awarded the Man of the Match for his spell, which included 3 wickets for 16 runs, including that of Man of the Series, Shahid Afridi.
+Irfan Pathan was awarded the Man of the Match for his spell, which included 3 wickets for 16 runs.

-Champions

 Statistics

 The leading run-scorer in the tournament was Matthew Hayden, with 265 runs, and the highest wicket-taker Umar Gul with 13 wickets.

 The top-five in each category are: